 How much garden lime to use

 Bear in mind that you can add too much lime to your soil.
-To much lime will raise the pH of your soil so much that many plants won't grow well and will start to show signs of nutrient deficiencies.
+Too much lime will raise the pH of your soil so much that many plants won't grow well and will start to show signs of nutrient deficiencies.
 Too much lime will also lead to high levels of calcium in your soil, which will prevent plants from absorbing magnesium (an essential part of chlorophyll).
 This is why it's essential that you test the soil before adding lime, or simply grow plants that are better suited to your soil.

 How to use garden lime

-Ideally, incorporate lime thoroughly into the top 20cm of soil, by digging over the ground after application.
+Ideally, incorporate lime thoroughly into the top 20cm of soil by digging over the ground after application.

 Applying lime and manure

 Do not apply lime and manure at the same time because manure is rich in nitrogen, a major nutrient required by plants, and this reacts with the lime to release the nitrogen in the form of ammonia.
 This means nitrogen won’t be available to the plants and ammonia may ‘scorch’ and damage roots.
-Ideally, put on manure one year, and lime the next.

 Advice on buying garden lime

-• Garden lime is widely available from garden centres, nurseries, and online suppliers, in a range of sizes from 3kg up to 25kg
+- Garden lime is widely available from garden centres, nurseries and online suppliers, in a range of sizes from 3kg up to 25kg

 Where to buy garden lime